FCLAY1977/Fantasy-Football-Data-Proj/README.md

 ### Visualization:

 To effectively communicate the findings and provide visual representations of the data, the project utilizes matplotlib, a Python library for data visualization.
-It creates bar charts to visualize the data below:
+It creates bar charts to visualize the data.

 ### Average Fantasy Points by Position: